cmbrandt/cxx-fundamentals/2_class_design_special.md

 ## Custom Destructor

 In the example below, the `Resource` pointer could be either owning or non-owning.
-In this situation, the default destructor (either compiler generator or explicitly defined) performs no action on the pointer, which could lead to a resource leak.
+The default destructor (either compiler generator or explicitly defined) performs no action on the pointer, which could lead to a resource leak.

 ```
 // Ex 3: Explicit defintion of default destructor